NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     // get a free leaf block.
     IndLeaf rootBlockBuf;

-    // let rootBlock be the blockNumber of the new leaf block, obtained using IndLeaf::getBlockNum() int rootBlock = rootBlockBuf.getBlockNum();
+    // declare rootBlock to store the blockNumber of the new leaf block int rootBlock = rootBlockBuf.getBlockNum();

-    if (rootBlock == E_DISKFULL) {
+    // if there is no more disk space for creating an index if (rootBlock == E_DISKFULL) {
         return E_DISKFULL;
     }

-    // update the rootBlock field of the attribute cache using AttrCacheTable::setAttrCatEntry().

     RelCatEntry relCatEntry;

-    // load the relation catalog entry into relCatEntry using RelCacheTable::getRelCatEntry().
+    // load the relation catalog entry into relCatEntry
+    // using RelCacheTable::getRelCatEntry().

-    // set block as the first record block of the relation. obtained from relCatEntry int block;
+    int block = /* first record block of the relation */;

-    /******Traverse all the blocks in the relation and insert them one by one into the B+ Tree******/ while (block != -1) {
+    /***** Traverse all the blocks in the relation and insert them one by one into the B+ Tree *****/ while (block != -1) {

-        // load the block of the relation into blockBuf using RecBuffer::RecBuffer().
-        RecBuffer blockBuf(block);
+        // declare a RecBuffer object for `block` (using appropriate constructor)

         unsigned char slotMap[relCatEntry.numSlotsPerBlk];

         // load the slot map into slotMap using RecBuffer::getSlotMap().

-        for(/*slot = 0 to relCatEntry.numSlotsPerBlk - 1*/) {
-            if (slotMap[slot] == SLOT_OCCUPIED) {
-                union Attribute record[relCatEntry.numAttrs];
+        // for every occupied slot of the block

+            // declare Attribute record[relCatEntry.numAttrs] and
-                // load the record corresponding to the slot into record using RecBuffer::getRecord().
+            // load the record corresponding to the slot into `record`

-                // let recordId hold the record id {block, slot}.
+            // using RecBuffer::getRecord().

+            // declare recId and store the rec-id of this record in it
-                RecId recId{block, slot};
+            // RecId recId{block, slot};

-                // insert the attribute value of the record corresponding to attrName using bPlusInsert.
+            // insert the attribute value corresponding to attrName from the record
+            // into the B+ tree using bPlusInsert.
-                // bPlusInsert will destroy the bplus tree if insert fails retVal = bPlusInsert(relId, attrName, record[attrCatEntry.offset], recId);
+            // (note that bPlusInsert will destroy any existing bplus tree if
+            // insert fails i.e when disk is full)
+            // retVal = bPlusInsert(relId, attrName, attribute value, recId);

-                if (retVal == E_DISKFULL) {
+            // if (retVal == E_DISKFULL) {
-                    // (unable to get enough blocks to build the B+ Tree.) return E_DISKFULL;
+            //     // (unable to get enough blocks to build the B+ Tree.)
-                }
-            }
+            //     return E_DISKFULL;
-        }
+            // }

-        HeadInfo blockHead;

-        // load the header of blockBuf into blockHead using BlockBuffer::getHeader().
+        // get the header of the block using BlockBuffer::getHeader()

-        // update the block to the next block in the linked list.
+        // set block = rblock of current block (from the header) }
-    }

-    return SUCCESS;
+    return rootBlock;
 }
 ```